An Accelerated Directional Derivative Method for Smooth Stochastic Convex Optimization: Algorithms and main results

 Our Randomized Directional Derivative (RDD) method is listed as Algorithm \ref{Alg:RDFDS}.

 \begin{theorem} Let RDD method be applied to solve problem \eqref{eq:PrSt}.
 Then

 where $\Theta_p = V[z_0](x^*)$ is defined by the chosen proximal setup and $\EE[\cdot] = \EE_{e_1,\ldots,e_N,\xi_{1,1},\ldots,\xi_{N,m}}[\cdot]$. \end{theorem} Before we proceed, we give the appropriate choice of the RDD method parameters $N$, $m$, and accuracy of the directional derivative evaluation $\Delta_\zeta$, $\Delta_\eta$.
 These values are chosen such that the r.h.s. of \eqref{theo_main_result_mini_gr_free} is smaller than $\e$.
 For simplicity we omit numerical constants and summarize the obtained values of the algorithm parameters in Table 2 below.
-The last row represents the total number $Nm$ of oracle calls, that is, the number of directional derivative evaluations, which was advertised in \eqref{eq:RDFDSComplInformal}. { }
+The last row represents the total number $Nm$ of oracle calls, that is, the number of directional derivative evaluations, which was advertised in \eqref{eq:RDFDSComplInformal}. \rev2{Note that the bound \eqref{theo_main_result_mini_gr_free} allows also to choose the accuracy of the directional derivative evaluation $\Delta_\zeta$, $\Delta_\eta$ decreasing with $N$.
+This is done by making each term with $\Delta_\zeta$ or $\Delta_\eta$ in the r.h.s. to be of the same order as the first term.} { }